 So, if Rob Bell’s Love Wins is an accurate representation of the truth about heaven and hell and we, therefore, can believe that those who die without Christ WILL have a chance to embrace God and salvation after death, why are we in such a hurry to share the Gospel?

 - Wouldn’t that possibility be a good reason for people to wait till later?

 - Shouldn’t people be allowed to find their own way to God without interference or intrusion?

 - Must we be in a hurry or make large personal sacrifices to carry the message to everyone if time is allowed for this later?

 These questions may sound impressive but they don’t hold up under scrutiny.
 Fleshing them out with human experience proves they do nothing to diminish the Gospel’s urgency.
 It gives us a different, but still very good reason, to stay evangelistically focused.
-For example:

 - What would have been different if Hitler had heard and accepted the Gospel before he became the chancellor of Germany?
 Given the social/political/spiritual climate of the day, it wouldn’t take much imagination to believe some other mad man would have filled his boots had he not come to the fore but let’s assume that Hitler’s salvation would be indicative of an overall climate change for the better.
 I mean if the Gospel was prevalent enough for Hitler to get saved wouldn’t that be true for others also?
 And wouldn’t more salvations have encouraged a different outcome?

 - Who might still be alive if Ted Bundy had embraced Christ before his killing spree?